apeatu/theteller-android-sdk/README.md

-# theteller's Android Drop In UI
+# theteller's Android Dev Kit

 theteller's Android Drop-In is a readymade UI that allows you to accept card and bank payments in your Android app.